 In Ohio, schools and districts receive up to 10 measure grades, which are combined into six component grades - Achievement, Academic Progress, Graduation, Gap Closing, K-3 Literacy and Prepared for Success.
-The six components then are aggregated to produce one overall summative letter grade ranging from A to F. Appendix B includes detailed technical documents showing how each measure grade is calculated and the grade scale that provides meaningful differentiation between schools that earn the top grades of A versus those with other levels of performance.
-Another technical document in the appendix explains how the measures are combined to get the component grades and how the components are combined to produce the summative grade.
+The six components then are aggregated to produce one overall summative letter grade ranging b.
+Describe the weighting of each indicator in the State's system of annual meaningful differentiation, including how the Academic Achievement, Other Academic, Graduation Rate, and Progress in ELP indicators each receive substantial weight individually and, in the aggregate, much greater weight than the School Quality or Student Success indicator(s), in the aggregate.